A-kly/School-Vault/Psych275/Chapter 3 - The Organization and Function of the Nervous System.md

 	- not much in other parts of the brain
 ## Compensation and Reorganization
 - **Compensation:** uninjured tissue takes over function of lost neurons
+	- We lose brain tissue that controls something, areas around this tissue take over to compensate
+	- *damaged brain, functional limb*
 - **Stem cells:** undifferentiated cells that can develop into specialized cells, such as neurons, muscle, or blood cells
+	- Throwing stem cells at a problem doesn't work really
+	- naturally produced stem cells are fine tho
+	- precursor to neurogenesis
 # In Perspective
 - While we know a great deal about the brain and its functions, we haven’t scratched the surface
 	- A solid foundation now exists